Stephen Meredith: RAAF career

 Promoted group captain in 2008, Meredith was appointed Officer Commanding No. 42 Wing RAAF.
 In this role, he was part of the team that introduced the Boeing E-7A Wedgetail into Australian service.
 Following wing command, Meredith deployed to the Middle East as a Battle Director in the Combined Air Operations Centre as part of Operation Slipper, Australia's contribution to the War in Afghanistan.
 He returned to Australia as chief of staff to the Chief of the Defence Force, completed the Defence and Strategic Studies Course at the Australian Defence College in 2013 and, promoted air commodore, was appointed Deputy Air Commander.
 He was then posted as Commander Aerospace Operational Support Group RAAF in December 2014 and as the first commander of the Air Warfare Centre RAAF from January 2016.
 In recognition of his "inspirational leadership, remarkable managerial skill, and extraordinary systems thinking" in these roles, Meredith was appointed a Member of the Order of Australia in the 2016 Australia Day Honours.

 In January 2017, Meredith redeployed to the Middle East as Director of the Combined Air Operations Centre.
 His "distinguished leadership" during the six-month posting was recognised with the award of the Distinguished Service Medal in the 2018 Queen's Birthday Honours.
 Following his return to Australia, Meredith was promoted air vice marshal and appointed Head Force Integration in the Vice Chief of the Defence Force Group in December 2017.
 After eighteen months in this joint service role, he succeeded Air Vice Marshal Gavin Turnbull as Deputy Chief of Air Force on 1 July 2019.
+Meredith relinquished the position in January 2023 and, for his "distinguished service" in this and previous posts, he was promoted to Officer of the Order of Australia in the 2023 King's Birthday Honours.
+The citation for the award described Meredith as "an Aviator of rare skill and ability" who had "been masterful at managing governance across the Royal Australian Air Force".